williamhaw/williamhaw.github.io/_posts/2019-05-31-sbt-tricks.md

 `exclude()` and `excludeAll()` do not understand Scala versions; you have to specify the Scala version suffix i.e. `exclude("com.example", "my_library_2.12")`

 The reason, as noted [here](https://stackoverflow.com/questions/25179314/why-is-sbt-not-excluding-these-libraries-despite-using-excludes), is that the underlying Ivy dependency resolution doesn't understand sbt conventions (for e.g. the version suffix in the library name).

+# Versioning in a multi-module builds

+If you have a version.sbt file in the root of your repository, to apply the version to all modules, use the following:

+    version in ThisBuild := "x.y.z"

+    //or for sbt >= 1.1.0,
+    ThisBuild / version := "x.y.z"

+If you only specify `version := "x.y.z"`, it will only apply to the root project.